Solstice (1990 video game): Publishing and release

-Solstice was announced in April 1990, and was released in July 1990 in North America and Europe.
-It was also published by Epic/Sony Records in Japan on July 20, 1990, under the subtitle Sanjigen Meikyū no Kyō Jū.
+Solstice was announced in April 1990, and was released that July in North America, and then a full year later in Europe.
+It was also published by Epic/Sony Records in Japan on July 20 of the same year under the subtitle Sanjigen Meikyū no Kyō Jū.
 CSG's advertisement campaign for Solstice in North America consisted of a photograph of what Wilson described as "an oiled-up bodybuilder with long hair wearing dayglo pink posing trunks", which he called "embarrassingly bad".
-The first 5,000 customers to order Solstice from CSG Imagesoft received a free "Player's Pak", consisting of an 8 mm video tape on the making of Solstice, a player's score card, trading cards and colored stickers.
-Solstice was featured in the 1990 Nintendo World Championships, with the first press coverage of the game in March 1990 by The Dallas Morning News as part of the Championships.
+The first 5,000 customers to order Solstice from CSG Imagesoft received a free "Player's Pak", consisting of an 8 mm video tape on the making of Solstice, a player's score card, trading cards and coloured stickers.
+Solstice was featured in the 1990 Nintendo World Championships, with the first press coverage in March by The Dallas Morning News as part of the Championships.

 Reception

 Solstice was met with a positive critical reception upon release.
 Richard Leadbetter of Computer and Video Games described the gameplay as "excellent, with some brain-bending puzzles and nice power-ups for Shadax's abilities".
-Paul Glancey, also of Computer and Video Games, described Solstice as "a BIG game with an awful lot of secrets to discover", and compared the game's puzzles to those of Knight Lore.
+Paul Glancey, also of Computer and Video Games, described Solstice as "a BIG game with an awful lot of secrets to discover", and compared the puzzles to those of Knight Lore.
 Julian Rignall of Mean Machines also made a positive comparison to Knight Lore and noted that some of the puzzles were "very devious".
-However, Matt Regan, also of Mean Machines, stated that while Solstice is a challenging game that "puzzle fans should find interesting", "the excitement fades" as "shifting blocks to stand on or to prevent the attacks of a nasty becomes boring".
+Matt Regan, also of Mean Machines, stated that while Solstice is a challenging game which "puzzle fans should find interesting", "the excitement fades" as "shifting blocks to stand on or to prevent the attacks of a nasty becomes boring".

 While Marc Camron and Ed Semrad of Electronic Gaming Monthly respectively considered the game to be "unique" and "a refreshing change of pace from all of the me-too type puzzle games", the publication's four reviewers collectively found the controls difficult and awkward.
-Robin Wyles of Raze compared the game's visuals and gameplay to those of Cadaver, and saw Solstice as "an admirable attempt to relive the Knight Lore days" that was "quite refreshing" in the face of the NES's lack of isometric-perspective titles.
-However, he argued that the game's quantity of puzzles negatively impacted their variety, and felt that the puzzles were "a bit too easy to solve, which reduces its long-term appeal".
-Leadbetter described the graphics as "excellent throughout, with some of the best backdrops and sprites ever seen in this type of game", and Glancey also felt the game's graphics were "really lovely".
+Robin Wyles of Raze compared the visuals and gameplay to those of Cadaver, and saw Solstice as "an admirable attempt to relive the Knight Lore days" that was "quite refreshing" in the face of the NES's lack of isometric-perspective titles.
+However, he argued the quantity of puzzles negatively impacted their variety, and felt that the puzzles were "a bit too easy to solve, which reduces its long-term appeal".
+Leadbetter described the graphics as "excellent throughout, with some of the best backdrops and sprites ever seen in this type of game", and Glancey also felt that the graphics were "really lovely".
 Rignall, Regan and Semrad described the graphics as "great", and Steve Harris and Ken "Sushi-X" Williams of EGM said the game was "beautiful".
 While Wyles appreciated the game's isometric perspective, he saw the colour schemes as "unimaginative".